mawinkler/c1-cs-event-query/README.md

 3. Analyze the events after running the deployed cluster for a while
    1. Evaluate the Events and see, what would have been blocked
 4. Based on the events, develop namespaced policies, namespace exclusions and adaptions to the policy

+## Support

+This is an Open Source community project.
+Project contributors may be able to help, depending on their time and availability.
+Please be specific about what you're trying to do, your system, and steps to reproduce the problem.

+For bug reports or feature requests, please [open an issue](../../issues).
+You are welcome to [contribute](#contribute).

+Official support from Trend Micro is not available.
+Individual contributors may be Trend Micro employees, but are not official support.

+## Contribute

+I do accept contributions from the community.
+To submit changes:

+1. Fork this repository.
+1. Create a new feature branch.
+1. Make your changes.
+1. Submit a pull request with an explanation of your changes or additions.

+I will review and work with you to release the code.